-HAMILTON, Ontario and BOSTON, Nov.
-3, 2021 /PRNewswire/ -- Fusion Pharmaceuticals Inc. (Nasdaq: FUSN), a clinical-stage oncology company focused on developing next-generation radiopharmaceuticals as precision medicines, today announced that the compensation committee of the Company's Board of Directors granted stock option awards to purchase an aggregate of 90,400 shares of its common stock to one employee outside Fusion's 2020 Stock Option and Incentive Plan.
+HAMILTON, ON and BOSTON, May 4, 2022 /PRNewswire/ -- Fusion Pharmaceuticals Inc. (Nasdaq: FUSN), a clinical-stage oncology company focused on developing next-generation radiopharmaceuticals as precision medicines, today announced that the compensation committee of the Company's Board of Directors granted stock option awards to purchase an aggregate of 117,200 shares of its common stock to seven employees outside Fusion's 2020 Stock Option and Incentive Plan.
 The stock options were granted as an inducement material to the individual becoming an employee of Fusion in accordance with Nasdaq Listing Rule 5635(c)(4).

 SOURCE Fusion Pharmaceuticals Inc.